Mushroom-Collecting.com

 06_01_20.jpg (611134 bytes)

 False morel (Gyromitra esculenta) is chambered on the inside with an irregular brain-like cap.
 Very poisonous and sometimes deadly.
 They tend to favor pine trees.
-They grow in the wood chips around the wild high bush blueberries in my yard.
+They grow in wood chips around the wild high bush blueberries in my yard.

 05_14_80.jpg (546762 bytes)